benmvp/slides/2023/connecttech/divops.md

 NOTES:

-- Personally, I was hesitant/afraid to get into it
+- Personally, I was hesitant/afraid to get into this space
 - Didn't do it all at once
 - But slowly started building experience and expertise
 - I want to encourage you